Nike-Inc/cerberus-doc-site/docs/user-guide/troubleshooting.md

 ### Maven

-Maven users can use the [dependency tree](http://maven.apache.org/plugins/maven-dependency-plugin/tree-mojo.html) plugin to learn more about how dependencies are being resolved.
+Maven users can use the <a target="_blank" onclick="trackOutboundLink('http://maven.apache.org/plugins/maven-dependency-plugin/tree-mojo.html')" href="http://maven.apache.org/plugins/maven-dependency-plugin/tree-mojo.html">dependency tree</a>
+plugin to learn more about how dependencies are being resolved.